Academic Regulations

 Appeals

 A student on academic suspension who believes extenuating circumstances exist that should prevent the suspension may appeal the academic suspension.
 The student must submit a written appeal to the academic appeals committee which consists of the chief officer of instruction, chief officer of student services, and a designee chosen by the academic and support services council.
 The decision of the academic appeals committee is final.
 The academic suspension appeal form is available in the student forms folder within E-Forms.
-The link to E-Forms is available on the Prowler web page.
+The link to E-Forms is available in the WCC Student Portal.

 Requirements for Graduation